UNO-CYBR-8420-Team1/CYBR8420-Suricata/Use Cases/Use Case Brainstorming.md

 -   **Suricata IDS/IPS**

 *Description**: An adversary anticipates the threat-hunting techniques used by security teams and employs tactics to mimic legitimate user behavior, avoiding detection by Suricata and remaining undetected in the network.

+**Use Case 8: Virtual Machine Traffic Monitoring**
+Actors:
+Network Administrator
+Suricata IDS/IPS
+Description*: Suricata's monitoring feature scrutinizes traffic between different virtual machines and logs any anomalies.
+The Network Adminstrator is notified of the anomalies and inspects Suricata's logs to confirm the suspicious activity or clear the report of any suspicious activity.

+Misuse Case: Actors:
+Malicious Actor
+Suricata IDS/IPS
+Description*: A malicious actor studies the IDS/IPS methods of Suricata to gain an understanding of how the features work and what activity generates a reportable anomaly.
+The malicious actor then uses this knowledge to fine tune their attack vectors, being careful to not execute attack methods nor move laterally between virtual machines in such a manner that would trigger an alert from Suricata.